Kathmandu to Lhasa Tour via Everest Base Camp-9 days

-In the morning after breakfast we visit the Sakya Monastery, which is the ancestral temple of Sakyapa sect of Tibetan Buddhism.
+After breakfast we drive towards Shigatse via Sakya.
+In Sakya, we visit the Sakya Monastery, which is the ancestral temple of Sakyapa sect of Tibetan Buddhism.
 The main architectures inside the castle are the Dajing Hall, the Buddhism Hall and the hall where the Sakya archbishop lived.
 After the visit of the Sakya Monastery whose medieval Mongolian architecture is quite different from temples in Lhasa and Yarlung, we continue our drive to Shigatse, the second biggest city in Tibet.
 Overnight in Shigatse.

 After breakfast, we visit the popular Tashilhunpo Monastery in Shigatse which holds both historical and cultural importance for being founded by Gendun Drup, the First Dalai Lama in 1447.
 After touring the Tashilhunpo Monastery, we continue our drive to Gyantse.
-In Gyantse, we visit the Khumbum Stupa, Phalkot Monastery and Gyantse Dzong (Fortress), which is one of the best preserved dzongs in Tibet.
+On the way, we visit Shalu Monastery.
+Founded in 1040, Shalu Monastery is known for its beautiful and ancient mural paintings.
+We continue to Gyantse and while there visit Khumbum Stupa, Phalkot Monastery and Gyantse Dzong (Fortress), which is one of the best preserved dzongs in Tibet.
 Overnight in Gyantse.